Smart sets: intercom systems with app

 Location

-Each time it is used, the Siedle app also checks whether an audio output device is connected to the smartphone via Bluetooth to enable voice output via this device.
-Permission to access location is also required for this Bluetooth query.
+Each time the Siedle app is used, it also checks whether an audio output device is connected to the smartphone via Bluetooth to enable voice output via that device.
+Permission for location access is also required for this Bluetooth query.

-Contacts and call list
+Contacts and call log

-Siedle door communication is incredibly versatile.
+Door communication from Siedle is incredibly versatile.

-Information for builders
+Information for building owners

 Error in Routing Teaser Item